-- Low risk: scoring 74-76.4% in any assessment.
-Documentation of 2 noncompliance with program standards (attendance, conduct, or guidelines).
-Risk level will be determined after each assessment. - a.
+- Low risk: scoring 74-76.4% in any didactic course AND a cumulative overall GPA of <3.0 - Scoring between 70-74% in any didactic course - Documentation of 2 noncompliance with program standards (attendance, conduct, or guidelines).
+Risk level will be determined after each didactic course. - a.
 Low risk students will be placed on "Academic Probation Level I". - b.
 The Course Director notifies the student's academic advisor, and the Program Director. - c.
-Course Director will formulate, document and implement an individualized academic plan that facilitates student success in achieving the instructional objectives and expected course competencies. - d.
+The Course Director will formulate, document and implement an individualized academic plan that facilitates student success in achieving the instructional objectives and expected course competencies. - d.
 The student will review and sign a commitment statement stating that the student is fully committed to completing all components of the individualized academic plan, to attending mandatory monthly meetings with the Course Director, and that all questions and concerns were addressed. - e.
 The student will be referred to the Graduate Student Success Center for additional guidance and advisement. - f.
 Upon successful completion of all the components of the individualized academic plan, the student will revert to Good Academic Standing.